chris320211/chris320211/README.md

 # Hey, I'm Chris 👋

-CS student at Cornell University interested in building agentic systems and optimizing LLMs along with some full-stack development.
+I'm a CS student at Cornell University interested in building agentic systems and optimizing LLMs along with some full-stack development.

 I enjoy exploring the intersection of hardware and scalable software solutions, from playing around with a Raspberry Pi 4 I purchased to run OpenClaw to building AI-integrated web applications.